joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.1.4:
-    Improved updating the UI when projects are changed.
-    Improved Select Device.
-    Tried to improve PID logcat output.

 ADev-3.1.6:
     Better support for gradlew, now has standard gradlew tasks you can run from a new menu "Commands", and you can add tasks in config.properties.